StackStorm/st2/instructables/configuring_rbac.rst

 Applying RBAC
 -------------
-Once again as a StackStorm administrator and on a box with StackStrom installed run -
+As a StackStorm administrator and on a box with StackStrom installed run -

 .. sourcecode:: bash

     st2-apply-rbac-definitions

-This command will sync up the contents of StackStorm with content of the file system.
+This command will sync up the StackStorm RBAC state with file system state.
 Only after running this command does StackStorm know of the latest changes to RBAC permission grants.

 Validation